jax-ml/jax-ai-stack/docs/source/JAX_for_PyTorch_users.md

 assert (rand_tensor1 != rand_tensor2).all()
 ```

-For further discussion on random numbers in NumPy and JAX check [this tutorial](https://jax.readthedocs.io/en/latest/random-numbers.html).
+**Note:** Learn more about [`jax.random`](https://jax.readthedocs.io/en/latest/jax.random.html#module-jax.random) and pseudorandom number generation (PRNG) in JAX in [this tutorial](https://jax.readthedocs.io/en/latest/random-numbers.html) on the JAX documentation site.

 +++

-Finally, if you have a PyTorch tensor, you can use it to initialize a JAX Array:
+And if you have a PyTorch `tensor`, you can also use it to initialize a `jax.Array`:

 ```{code-cell} ipython3
 ---